 School of Music Scholarships

-The Liberty University School of Music (SOM) is pleased to offer an exciting SOM scholarship initiative for all musical disciplines within the Center for Music Education & Performance and the Center for Music & Worship.
-SOM Scholarships are competitive awards for music majors, based on application.
-School of Music Scholarship recipients will be selected by the SOM Scholarship Committee based on the following criteria: academic achievement, musicianship, financial need (according to the standards of the department of Student Accounts at Liberty University), and walk with God.
+The Liberty University School of Music is pleased to offer an exciting scholarship initiative for all musical disciplines within the School of Music.
+SOM Scholarships are competitive awards for music majors who demonstrate excellence in their chosen instrument and field of study.
+SOM Scholarship recipients are selected by the SOM Scholarship Committee based on the following criteria: academic achievement, musicianship, financial need (according to the standards of the Liberty University Student Accounts), and walk with God.

-To schedule an audition time, contact the appropriate individual below:
+To schedule a Placement Audition, contact the appropriate Area Coordinator below:

 - Vocal – Dr. Samantha Miller, Coordinator of Vocal Studies; email@example.com